hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

    - The potential benefits of contrastive analysis in teaching Standard English to AAVE speakers

 3. Stigmatization: The negative attitudes often associated with AAVE in mainstream society.
 This includes:
-   - Misconceptions about AAVE being "broken" or "lazy" English
+   - Misconceptions about AAVE being “broken” or “lazy” English
    - The impact of linguistic discrimination in areas like employment and housing
    - The psychological effects of language stigma on AAVE speakers